 B: Only

 4. While in South Africa, I enjoyed the most beautiful scenery.

 B: Nowhere

 5. Because the bus broke down, it reached the bridge in the dark.

 B: If the bus

+6. The war between the allied forces and Iraq was so bad that thousands of adults

 as well as children were killed.

 B: So

 7. The teacher had scarcely entered the classroom when he noticed that his duster was

 missing.

 B: No sooner

 8. They could not assess the damage until the floods had receded.

 B: Not until

 9. Sichone agreed to play for the country after hours of persuasion.

 B: Only after

 10. Everyone agreed that they should convene an emergency meeting.

-B: It was EXERCISE 3
+B: It was

+EXERCISE 3

 Eukeria felt so annoyed that she gave way to anger.
+P. G.

 B: So

-2. The passengers don't blame the driver for the accident in any way.
+The passengers don't blame the driver for the accident in any way.

 B: In no way

 3. It surprised the members of staff that the head boy was caught drinking beer.

 B: That

 4. The deposit will not be refunded under any circumstances.

 B: Under no

 5. Inonge seldom comes late for class.

 B: Seldom

-It surprised us all that she accepted the prefect's punishment.
+6. It surprised us all that she accepted the prefect's punishment.

 B: Her

 7. The chairman made his speech so impressive that the audience listened to him.

 B: Such

 8. The prefects rarely come for classes.

 B: Rarely

-9. The pupils had scarcely started eating when the head teacher stormed into the
+The pupils had scarcely started eating when the head teacher stormed into the

 dining hall.

 B: Scarcely

 10. Chipo has never seen such an immaculate jewel before.

 B: Never before

-1. A The hearding master hought some heaf for pupils as he heard to avoid a riet
+EXERCISE 4

 1. A The boarding master bought some beef for pupils as he hoped to avoid a riot.

 B Hoping

+2. A Mutinta little thought that she would one day become head girl.

 B Little

 3. A "The head teacher has arrived," Lombe told Kamwanya.

 B Lombe told Kamwanya

 4. A Mundia is short.
 He cannot touch the chalk board.

 Bso

 5. A I can't believe that I have been selected to study languages at the university.